tangqiang0605/npa-cli/README.md

 npm install --save-dev  # or using yarn: yarn add npm-package-analyzer -D
 ```

 With a local installation, npm-package-analyzer will not be available in your system path or you can't use it directly from the command line.
-Instead, the local installation of npm-package-analyzer can be run by calling it from within an npm script (such as `npm start`) or using `npx npm-package-analyzer -h`.
+Instead, the local installation of npm-package-analyzer can be run by calling it from within an npm script (such as `npa analyze`) or using `npx npa analyze`.

 ## Usage
 For CLI options, use the `-h` (or `--help`) argument: